-Pulled Muscles, Scar Tissue and Re-Injury
+Pulled Muscles, Muscle Strain and Scar Tissue Treatment

 The First 72 Hours

-Without a doubt, the most effective, initial treatment for soft tissue injury is the R.I.C.E.R. regime.
+Without a doubt, the most effective, initial treatment for soft tissue injuries like muscle pulls, strains and tears is the R.I.C.E.R. regimen.
 This involves the application of:

-Where the R.I.C.E.R. regime has been used immediately after the occurrence of an injury, it has been shown to significantly reduce recovery time.
+Where the R.I.C.E.R. regimen has been used immediately after the occurrence of a pulled muscle, it has been shown to significantly reduce recovery time.
 R.I.C.E.R. forms the first, and perhaps most important stage of injury rehabilitation, providing the early base for the complete recovery of injury.

 Picture courtesy of Dr. Barry Oakes, MB, BS, MD, F.A.S.M.F.

 Senior lecturer in the department of Anatomy, Monash University, Victoria, Australia

 Crushed ice in a plastic bag is usually best.
 However, blocks of ice, commercial cold packs and bags of frozen peas will all do fine.
 Even cold water from a tap is better than nothing at all.

 When using ice, be careful not to apply it directly to the skin.
 This can cause “ice burns” and further skin damage.
 Wrapping the ice in a damp towel generally provides the best protection for the skin.